craftercms/craftercms/README.md

 To build a deployable and distributable bundle of Crafter CMS, use the Gradle task `bundle`.
 This task will generate `.tar.gz` files ready to be deployed to any system.

-Before using `bundle` task make sure that the enviroment has been created and deployed using gradle tasks `build` and `deploy`
+Before using `bundle` task make sure that the environment has been created and deployed using gradle tasks `build` and `deploy`

 Archives will be named `crafter-cms-${environment}.tar.gz` and can be found in the `bundles` folder.